-The Fluoride Legislative User Information Database or "FLUID" is a comprehensive database containing historical information on legal cases decided by U.S. courts and current information on federal and state policies regarding community water fluoridation.
-Local policies that affect significant U.S. population bases are being added over time.
+What is FLUID?
+The Fluoride Legislative User Information Database is a comprehensive database containing legal decisions by U.S. courts and current information on federal, state and local policies regarding community water fluoridation.

-The FLUID project was initiated and is funded by the Centers for Disease Control and Prevention.
-The database was completed by and is maintained through a collaboration between the Children’s Dental Health Project and the Health Law and Policy Program on Law and Government at the American University’s Washington College of Law.
-Project staff research pertinent case law via Westlaw and other online legal search engines, and state and local policies are cataloged via various individual state policy databases and Municode.
+How was FLUID created?
+FLUID was initiated by the Centers for Disease Control and Prevention, which funded the Children’s Dental Health Project and the Health Law and Policy Program on Law and Government at the American University’s Washington College of Law.
+Project staff compiled the original database and annual updates by researching case laws and state and local statutes on Westlaw, Municode, state legislative databases, and other legal search engines.

 How is FLUID maintained?
 Since 2017, the Network for Public Health Law has provided annual updates and conducted site maintenance for FLUID; resources for updates and site maintenance are provided by the Network and the University of Maryland Carey School of Law with assistance from the Association of State and Territorial Dental Directors and American Fluoridation Society.